Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

 \paragraph{Towards more control on the input space.}

 Having a manipulable input space where we can play on semantic dimensions (\eg controlling objects' attributes, changing the weather, removing a specific car) is a very desirable feature for increased explainability of self-driving models.
-First, this can make the input space more interpretable by having dimensions we can play on.
 Importantly, having such a feature would nicely synergies with many of the post-hoc explainability methods presented in \autoref{sec:4}.
-For example, to learn counterfactual examples without producing adversarial meaningless perturbations, it is desirable to have an input space on which we can apply semantic modifications at a pixel-level.
+For example, to produce counterfactual examples, without falling into adversarial meaningless perturbations, it is desirable to have an input space on which we can apply semantic modifications at a pixel-level.
 As other examples, local approximation methods such as LIME \citep{lime} would highly benefit from having a controllable input space as a way to ease the sampling of locally similar scenes.

 Manipulating inputs can be done at different semantic levels.
 First, at a global level, changes can include the scene lighting (night/day) and the weather (sun/rain/fog/snow) of the driving scene \citep{deeptest}, and more generally any change that separately treats style and texture from content and semantics \citep{towards_photo_realistic_facial_expression} ; such global changes can been done with video translation models \citep{mocogan,recycle_gan,optical_flow_distillation}.
 At a more local level, possible modifications include adding or removing objects \citep{whomakedriversstop,vornet,recovering_and_simulating_pedestrians}, or changing attributes of some objects \citep{fadernet}.
 Recent video inpainting works \citep{flow_edge_guided} can be used to remove objects from videos.
-Finally, at an intermediate level, we can think of other semantic changes to be applied to images, such as controlling the proportion of classes in an image \citep{layout2image}.
-Manipulations could be done by playing on attributes \citep{fadernet}, by inserting virtual objects in real scenes \citep{augmented_reality_meets_computer_vision}, or by the use of textual inputs with GANs \citep{manigan,lightweight_gan_text_guided}.
+Finally, at an intermediate level, we can think of other semantic changes to be applied to images, such as controlling the proportion of classes in an image \citep{layout2image,semantic_palette}.
+Manipulations could be done by playing on attributes \citep{fadernet}, by inserting virtual objects in real scenes \citep{augmented_reality_meets_computer_vision,scenegen}, by augmenting existing images with dynamic objects extracted from other scenes \citep{geosim}, or by the use of textual inputs with GANs \citep{manigan,lightweight_gan_text_guided}.

 We note that having a semantically controllable input space can have lots of implications for areas connected with interpretability.
 For example, to validate models, and towards having a framework to certify models, we can have a fine-grain stratified evaluation of self-driving models.
 This can also be used to automatically find failures and corner cases by easing the task of exploring the input space with manipulable inputs \citep{deeptest}.
 Finally, to aim for more robust models, we can even use these augmented input spaces to train more robust models, as a way of data augmentation with synthetically generated data \citep{gan_augmentation,red_blood_cell}.